Sakib56/Multi-Layer-Neural-Network/README.md

 # Multi-Layer Neural Network
-## a very basic multi-layer neural network
+## a basic multi-layer neural network
 #### built completely from scratch using python and numpy.
 to train and test nn just run ```python exclusiveOR.py``` in the directory.